 If you work with a professional acoustical engineer, they can help you better evaluate the specific sound transmission issues and design a solution to your situation.

-STC vs SRI vs STI ratings
+STC vs. SRI vs. STI ratings

 Final Thoughts – Is STC effective?